jl274/EcosystemSimulationJava/README.md

 * eatAnimal - abstract eating method only pre-defining that other Animal is what have to be eaten
 * eat - is implemented to use eatAnimal, throws exception otherwise

+## Herbivorous animal
+Herbivorous - abstract class for Herbivorous animals

+Methods:
+* eatPlant - abstract eating method only pre-defining that Plant is what have to be eaten
+* eat - is implemented to use eatPlant, throws exception otherwise

 # Plants

 ## General concept plants